unit-mesh/autodev-remote-agent-action/README.md

 ### Release Process

 1. Make your changes and test locally
+2. Run `npm run build:clean` to ensure clean build
+3. Test the built action: `node dist/index.js`
-2. Update version in `package.json`
+4. Update version in `package.json`
-3. Commit and push changes
+5. Commit all changes including `dist/` files
-4. Create a git tag: `git tag v0.3.2 && git push origin v0.3.2`
+6. Create a git tag: `git tag v0.3.3 && git push origin v0.3.3`
-5. GitHub Actions will automatically build and publish the release
+7. The new version will be available for use in GitHub Actions

 ## Contributing